Robpol86/terminaltables/README.rst

 The below usage information is for ``AsciiTable`` which uses simple ASCII characters for the table (e.g. ``-`` ``+`` ``|``).
 Use ``SingleTable`` for `box drawing characters <http://en.wikipedia.org/wiki/Box-drawing_character>`_ instead.
-You may also use ``DoubleTable`` for double-lined box characters.
-All three tables have the same methods and properties and work on all platforms.
+You may also use ``DoubleTable`` for double-lined box characters and ``GithubFlavoredMarkdownTable`` for GitHub flavored Markdown formatting.
+All four tables have the same methods and properties and work on all platforms.

 Simple Usage
 ------------